subzeroid/instagrapi/docs/usage-guide/media.md

 Notes:

 * `media_info()` uses private/mobile lookup first when the client has authorization data or a saved `sessionid`, then falls back to public/web lookup.
 Without authorization, it keeps public/web-first behavior.
 Explicit `media_info_gql()` still calls the public/web path directly.
+* `user_medias()` and `user_medias_paginated()` use private/mobile lookup first when the client has authorization data or a saved `sessionid`, then fall back to public/web lookup.
+Without authorization, they keep public/web-first behavior.
+Explicit `_gql` methods still call the public/web path directly.
 * `usertag_medias()` and `usertag_medias_paginated()` use private/mobile lookup first when the client has authorization data or a saved `sessionid`, then fall back to public/web lookup.
 Without authorization, they keep public/web-first behavior.
 Explicit `_gql` methods still call the public/web path directly.
 * For Reels where Instagram hides like/view counts, the public GraphQL path can expose play/view counts but not hidden like totals; `like_count` can be `-1`.
 * `media_pk_from_url()` now also resolves `share/p/...` URLs before extracting the canonical shortcode.